LateralFricativeEnjoyer/conlangs/wiki/dlhen.md

 ## Manufacturing

-A typical Dlhen, such as one made by Řengbe Gbokmalha, is made from a solid branch of <a href="/wiki/rygbam" data-toggle="tooltip" data-placement="top" title="A tree endemic to Third Bridge that can live for thousands of years by hibernating">Řygbam wood</a>, with the bottom of the shaft being the part furthest from the tree.
+A typical Dlhen, such as one made by Řengbe Gbokmalha, is made from a solid branch of <a href="/wiki/rygbam" data-toggle="tooltip" data-placement="top" title="A tree endemic to Third Bridge that can live for thousands of years">Řygbam wood</a>, with the bottom of the shaft being the part furthest from the tree.
 The branch is collected with a <a href="/wiki/mytorogb" data-toggle="tooltip" data-placement="top" title="A traditional Gylhev tool shaped like a wide adze">Mytořogb</a>, but the cut actually extends into the tree, forming the material for the head of the Dlhen.

 ## Use